-79. The consequences of this breach of the Applicants' acquired right to a stable remuneration are considerable: a salary reduction currently estimated at 5.2%.
+- 81. Relying on ILOAT Judgment No. 832, In re Ayoub (1985), the Applicants submit that the right to a stable salary represents an acquired right that can reasonably be considered to have induced them to enter into and remain in contract.
+The term relates to the remuneration for work and, particularly, stability in such remuneration, which is a fundamental term.
+Amendments to the gap closure measure breach this right.
+The consequences of this breach of the Applicants' acquired right to a stable remuneration are considerable: a salary reduction of 4.7%.
 The scale of the cut will impact long term financial commitments they entered into based on a stable salary provided over an extended period.
-Implementation of transitional measures will not mitigate the impact of such a drastic cut.

-80. The Applicants further submit that the methodology applied by the ICSC raises issues because of errors regarding the use of the International Service for Remunerations and Pensions ("ISRP") rent index, domestic services aggregation, place-to-place surveys, cost of education and medical insurance.
-They further submit that the methodology does not provide for results that are foreseeable, transparent and stable.85 There is no foreseeability because the decision-making process is fragmented, rule changes are adopted in a piecemeal manner and relevant information is dispersed over numerous documents.
-The findings by the statisticians from the Geneva-based entities show that the lack of transparency extends beyond the ICSC decision making process and into their methodology and treatment of data.

-81. The Applicants conclude that the way changes in Geneva post adjustment were implemented indicates absence of good faith dealings.
+Implementation of transitional measures will not mitigate the impact of such a drastic cut. - 82.
+The Applicants submit that the methodology applied by the ICSC raises issues regarding the International Service for Remunerations and Pensions ("ISRP") rent index, domestic services aggregation, place-to-place surveys, cost of education and medical insurance.
+They further submit that the methodology does not provide for results that are foreseeable, transparent and stable.
+There is no foreseeability because the decision-making process is fragmented, rule changes are adopted in a piecemeal manner and relevant information is dispersed over numerous documents.
+The findings by the statisticians from the Geneva-based entities show that the lack of transparency extends beyond the ICSC decision making process and into their methodology and treatment of data. - 83.
+The Applicants submit that the application of gap closure measures is arbitrary.
+The way the amended rule operated in the past ensured stability in circumstances where the salary reduction for staff would be within 5%.
+This has now been revised to an augmentation of 3% on changes of 3% or more.
+No indication has been provided as to why the margin of error might have been reduced at a time when the ICSC have been applying a new and untested methodology.